DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Strazni Siblings.md

 Ireena is shaken, confused, and disturbed by Izek’s visit, but deeply grateful to the Martikovs for their efforts to keep her from harm.
 (If asked, she can inform the players of the existence of the inn’s secret corridor and staircase, but asks them to promise to keep the Martikovs’ secrets safe.)

+If Ireena was at St. Andral's Church when Izek visited the inn, she visits the inn the following morning and sees the aftermath herself.

 ***Ireena's Choice.*** Whether Ireena was at the inn or church during Izek's attack, she is filled with guilt, rage, and frustration upon learning of it.
 With a tremble in her voice, she demands that the players allow her to accompany them should they decide to put a stop to Izek's rampage.
 Ireena doesn't care about Izek's motivation; she simply wants others to stop suffering for their decisions to protect her.

 > [!abstract]+ **Urwin's Aid**